jitpack/jitpack.io/README.md

 Releasing on JitPack
 ======

-Releasing your library on JitPack is very simple.
+Releasing your library on JitPack is very simple:

 - Create a [GitHub Release](https://github.com/blog/1547-release-your-software)